Protecting the ACT from invasive weeds: highlights from 2009 to 2014

 A potential threat analysis has identified weed incursion pathways and provided risk assessments for 20 high priority weeds occurring in the ACT and in neighbouring NSW.

 This analysis has been used for the ACT adaptation of the NSW Weed Risk Management System, which is an important part of the annual iWOP (Figures 2 and 3).

-The new ACT and Southern Tablelands Weed Spotter website and associated iPhone and Android mobile applications enables community members to record the location of new weed incursions and established weed populations, and record weed control efforts in the CSIRO Atlas of Living Australia.
+The ACT and Southern Tablelands Weed Spotter website and associated iPhone and Android mobile applications enable community members to record the location of new weed incursions and established weed populations, and record weed control efforts in the CSIRO Atlas of Living Australia.

 The information is used by the government to identify incursions early and triggers ongoing control efforts through automatic alerts to government for selected high risk species.

 ACT Parks and Conservation staff and contractors are also using the off-line Memory-Map Smartphone applications for mapping weed control areas and uploading this data to the ACT Parks and Conservation Weeds Atlas.
 A presentation of this work was made at the 19th Australasian Weeds Conference.